ArdaCevheroglu/DSA_210_Fall_2024_Project/README.md

 Dataset Description

-The dataset for this project will be entirely self-collected.
+The dataset for this project will be entirely self collected.
 I will extract the necessary data from Google Calendar and Akbank mobile app and also over the next four weeks, I will log the following metrics daily:

 1. Caffeine Consumption Data

 Caffeine intake: Amount of caffeine consumed throughout the day (in the form of milligrams) and the time of consumption.

-Other factors: Significant events that might affect results (exam / homework deadlines and other day to day events).
+Other significant factors: Events that might affect results (exam / homework deadlines and other day to day events).

 2. Spending Data